Genealogically useful, misattributed and false DNA matches

 changes to AncestryDNA's matching algorithm announced on 14 July 2020

-and scheduled for early August 2020 sparked off a variety of
+and implemented throughout August 2020 sparked off a variety of

 reactions and got me thinking again about how to